-Server-side push application
+Server-side push apps

 - Build a push request and send it as an HTTP POST request to the BlackBerry MDS Connection Service.

 - Build the push request in either the BlackBerry push format or the PAP push format.